nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The proposed appointment feature is to facilitate the user to keep track of his/her tuition appointments.
 It implements the following operations:
 * `Add appointment` - Adds an appointment to the list of appointments.
-* `Edit appointment` - Edit an appointment from the list of appointments.
+* `Edit appointment` - Edit an existing appointment from the list of appointments.
 * `Delete appointment` - Delete an appointment from the list of appointments.
 * `Find appointment` - Find a tutor from the list of appointments by tutor's name.
 * `View schedules` - View the list of appointments that is happening on the queried date.